MicrosoftDocs/learn/learn-pr/student-evangelism/cultivate-culture-belongingness/includes/8-exercise-interactions-cultivate-belonging.md

 - Did your manager, teacher, peers, or coworkers contribute to your sense of belonging?

-- What affect did these people have on your ability to learn or do your job effectively?
+- What effect did these people have on your ability to learn or do your job effectively?

 - What messages from the people around you contributed to your sense of belonging?

-- What affect did those messages have on your ability to learn or do your job effectively?
+- What effect did those messages have on your ability to learn or do your job effectively?

 ## Reflection 2: Belonging in groups